Splash into better hearing with our waterproof** solutions!

 • Step 2: Discuss your options with an HCP.
 They will be able to recommend the proper treatment for your unique hearing loss, including hearing aids.

 • Step 3: Ask about a trial period.
 Miracle-Ear offers you a risk-free hearing aid trial period of 30 days.
 After purchasing the devices, you can take them home, wear them in different environments and begin to see how they work for you.
-If you like them, they’re yours, but if you decide you need something different, you can exchange or return them for a full refund.
+If you like them, they’re yours, but if you decide you need something different, you can exchange or return them for a refund

 • Step 5: Work with your HCP to fine-tune your hearing aids.
 While you wear your hearing aids for the trial period, keep track of your experience.
 At the end of the trial, discuss any issues or discomforts with your HCP, who will address your concerns and calibrate your devices as part of the lifetime aftercare that comes with a Miracle-Ear purchase.